 • When transferring from one U.S. institution to another, you can stay in the U.S. during the summer between the two programs.

-• Any on-campus employment benefit (at previous school) ends on the date indicated on your I-20 or date of transfer of your SEVIS record to the transfer-in school (WashU), whichever date comes first.
+• Any on-campus employment benefit (at previous school) ends on the date indicated on your I-20/DS-2019 or date of transfer of your SEVIS record to the transfer-in school (WashU), whichever date comes first.

-• If you are on OPT from a previous degree program, selecting the SEVIS transfer release date during the approved OPT period will end your OPT work authorization.
-It is advisable to choose a release date that is after your OPT end date, UNLESS you are terminating employment early.
+• If you are on OPT (F-1 students) or Academic Training (AT for J-1 students) from a previous degree program, selecting the SEVIS transfer release date during the approved OPT or AT period will end your work authorization.
+We advise you to choose a release date that is after your OPT or AT end date, UNLESS you are terminating employment early.

 SEVIS School Codes for Washington University in St. Louis